-The Trust holds three consents-to abstract water from the Waiongana Stream, to discharge treated effluent to land and to the river during periods of high flows, and to discharge emissions to air.
+The Trust holds two consents-to discharge treated effluent to land and to the river during periods of high flows, and to discharge emissions to air.

 During the monitoring period, D H Lepper Trust (piggery) demonstrated an overall high level of environmental performance.